lyotvincent/CPMP/README.md

 We hypothesized that morphological patterns in routine histological slides associated with prognosis can be bridged by the MP molecular biomarker.

 **Key Ideas & Main Findings**
 1. **Data Establishment**.
-We established a HR+/HER2- BC clinical cohort, TJMUCIH-MP, with 477 female patients from TJMUCIH.
+We established a HR+/HER2- BC clinical cohort, TJMUCH-MP, with 477 female patients from TJMUCH.
 The patient cohort was comprised of clinicopathologic characteristics, digital WSIs, and genomic MP diagnostic test results.
 <div align="center">
 	<img src="materials/github_1cohort.png" alt="Editor" width="85%">
 </div>